sueszli/fast-snek/README.md

      - bare metal level performance.
 - cons:
      - requires very api-specific knowledge and a lot of boilerplate code.
-     - not portable: you have to link the python source code to build your project.
+     - not portable: the builds will be very system specific

 <br>